eberhage/alphafold-slurm-array/README.md

 This repository provides a wrapper around **AlphaFold** to run large numbers of inference jobs in a systematic and reproducible way on HPCs with SLURM.
 It supports two exploration strategies for protein sequence combinations.
 Each **dimension** represents a set of proteins.
-- `cartesian`: exhaustive Cartesian product exploration across dimensions → Proteins in the same dimension will **never** be part of the same job.
+- `cartesian`: exhaustive Cartesian product exploration across dimensions
+	→ Proteins will **never** be part of the same job with proteins from the *same* dimension but instead be in exactly one job with all protein combinations from *other* dimensions.
-- `collapsed`: one job per dimension, without crossing combinations → **Only** Proteins in the same dimension are part of the same job.
+- `collapsed`: one job per dimension, without crossing combinations
+	→ **Only** Proteins in the same dimension are part of the same job.

 ---